 (A) Financial Affidavits; Production of Documents.

 (1) Forms of Financial Affidavits.
-There are 2 forms of financial affidavits as permissible alternatives to the Affidavit of Financial Information in the Appendix to Rule 97, ARFLP: (a) a child support financial affidavit; and (b) a spousal maintenance affidavit.
+There are 2 local forms of financial affidavits as permissible alternatives to the Affidavit of Financial Information in Form 2, Rule 97, ARFLP: (a) a child support financial affidavit; and (b) a spousal maintenance affidavit.
 Wherever the term financial affidavit is used in this rule, it refers to the relevant court-approved financial affidavit.
 In any proceeding where the establishment or modification of child support is the sole financial issue, a child support financial affidavit must be filed.
 In all other proceedings where spousal maintenance or a request for an award of attorney’s fees or expenses is at issue, a spousal maintenance financial affidavit must be filed.
 In all cases a party may choose to use the Affidavit of Financial Information in the Appendix to Rule 97, ARFLP.
 No filing or appearance fee may be charged for the filing of the opposing party’s financial affidavit, unless otherwise provided by law.

 (2) Duty to Document Change in Financial Circumstances in the Financial Affidavit.
 In any proceeding for establishment or modification of child support or spousal maintenance, for an award of attorney fees and/or expenses, or a proceeding for failure to pay any of the foregoing, a party may not present testimony regarding any change in his or her financial circumstances between the date of the most recent financial affidavit and the date of the hearing or trial, unless an amended financial affidavit setting forth the changes has been filed or good cause is shown.